T

 +

-Dubai offers iconic landmarks like the Burj Khalifa, the world's tallest building, and the stunning Museum of the Future, known for its futuristic architecture and exhibits.
-Don't miss the Dubai Frame for panoramic city views and the traditional souks in Deira for a taste of local culture and shopping.
-Advance booking is highly recommended for the Museum of the Future.
+Dubai offers iconic landmarks like the Burj Khalifa, the world's tallest building, and the stunning Museum of the Future, an architectural marvel.
+Don't miss the Dubai Frame for panoramic city views and explore the traditional souks in Deira.
+Advance booking is essential for the Museum of the Future.